nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 - call stack that you can use to navigate up and down
 - breakpoint list to manage those
 - watch expressions
-- support for ‘mouse over’ a variable which will display a context with the variable content
+- support for 'mouse over' a variable which will display a context with the variable content
 - ability to set/remove breakpoints by clicking near the line number
 - other handy tools and options using the right click on the various objects